Japan Series: Teams by number of wins

 ^{1}The franchise currently known as the Saitama Seibu Lions had a Japan Series record of 3–2 as the Nishitetsu Lions.

-^{2}The franchise currently known as the Fukuoka SoftBank Hawks had a Japan Series record of 2–8 as the Nankai Hawks, and 2-1 as the Fukuoka Daiei Hawks.
+^{2}The franchise currently known as the Fukuoka SoftBank Hawks had a Japan Series record of 2–8 as the Nankai Hawks, and 2–1 as the Fukuoka Daiei Hawks.

 ^{3}The franchise currently known as the Orix Buffaloes had a Japan Series record of 3–7 as the Hankyu Braves, and 1–1 as the Orix BlueWave.
 It took its current name in 2005 after merging with the Osaka Kintetsu Buffaloes.

 ^{4}The franchise currently known as the Chiba Lotte Marines had a Japan Series record of 1–0 as the Mainichi Orions, 0–1 as the Daimai Orions, and 1–1 as the Lotte Orions.

 ^{5}The franchise currently known as the Hokkaido Nippon-Ham Fighters had a Japan Series record of 1–0 as the Toei Flyers.

-^{6}The franchise has a Japan Series record of 1-0 as Yokohama Baystars and a Japan Series record of 1–0 as the Taiyō Whales.
+^{6}The franchise has a Japan Series record of 1–0 as Yokohama Baystars and 1–0 as the Taiyō Whales.

 ^{7}The Osaka Kintetsu Buffaloes were merged with the Orix BlueWave in 2005 to form the Orix Buffaloes.

 ^{8}The Shochiku Robins were merged with the Taiyō Whales in 1953, eventually becoming the Yokohama DeNA BayStars.

 Leagues by number of wins

+Managers with multiple championships

+Since 1950, fifteen managers have won the Japan Series multiple times.
+Osamu Mihara (Whales, Lions), Shigeru Mizuhara (Giants, Flyers), and Tatsuro Hirooka (Swallows, Lions) are the only managers to have multiple teams to wins in the Japan Series.
+In terms of pennants, eight managers have won a league pennant with multiple teams: Katsuya Nomura, Sadaharu Oh, Shigeru Mizuhara, Osamu Mihara, Tatusro Hirooka, Masataka Nashida, Yukio Nishimoto, and Senichi Hoshino.
+Nishimoto and Hoshino are the only ones to lead three different teams to the Japan Series.